top of page

 In the revised cut, the transition into the head is more generous.
 Instead of pulling tension into a single fragile point, the line eases into the form, allowing the structure to hold rather than fight itself.

 The revised cut became the base for a large 5x7 blue lobster greeting card.
 I created this card as a proof of concept.
-The goal was to create a larger donated card using the same materials and the same design as the thank-you cards, establishing a clear visual link between what’s purchased and what’s donated.
+The goal was to create a larger donated card using the same core design and materials as the thank-you cards, establishing a clear visual link between what’s purchased and what’s ultimately donated.

 This was a fast build, and it shows.
 The lobster body isn’t perfectly straight, and the composition is slightly off center.
 But it does what it needed to do, and the right antenna issue is solved.